timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 47-UNIFORM CODE OF MILITARY JUSTICE/SUBCHAPTER V-COMPOSITION OF COURTS-MARTIAL.md

   * (2) the commanding officer of a detached company, or other detachment of the Army;

-  * (3) the commanding officer of a detached squadron or other detachment of the Air Force; or
+  * (3) the commanding officer of a detached squadron or other detachment of the Air Force or a corresponding unit of the Space Force; or

   * (4) the commanding officer or officer in charge of any other command when empowered by the Secretary concerned.